tkoolen/Rotations.jl/README.md

 # Composing axis rotations together automatically results in Euler parameterization
 RotX(0.1) * RotY(0.2) * RotZ(0.3) === RotXYZ(0.1, 0.2, 0.3)

+# Can calculate Jacobian - derivatives of rotations with respect to parameters
+j1 = Rotations.jacobian(RotMatrix, q) # How does the matrix change w.r.t the 4 Quat parameters?
+j2 = Rotations.jacobian(q, p) # How does the rotated point q*p change w.r.t. the 4 Quat parameters?
+# ... all Jacobian's involving RotMatrix, SPQuat and Quat are implemented
+# (SPQuat is ideal for optimization purposes)
 ```

 ### Rotation Parameterizations